 - Very noisy situations, whether it is a living space, thunderstorms or fireworks

 Signs of stress in dogs

 As humans, our main form of communication is through speech.
 However, as dog parents, it's essential to understand that our furry friends speak using their body language.
-Dogs employ their own body to show humans when they are excited, scared, and overstimulated.
-Dogs express their stress through various signals that dog owners should learn to identify, including pacing or growling.
-By understanding these signals, owners can help to alleviate their dog's stress levels and prevent what could become a dangerous situation.
+Dogs employ their body posture to show humans when they are excited, scared, and overstimulated.
+Dogs express their stress through various signals that pet owners should learn to identify, including pacing or growling.
+By understanding these signals, dog owners can help to alleviate their dog's stress levels and prevent what could become a dangerous situation.

 How stress affects a dog's health

 Stress in dogs, like in humans, stress can can cause harm to a dog's mental and physical wellbeing.
-Changes in a dog's health is common and can potentially be problematic.
+Changes in a dog's health is common and can be indicators of stress.
 Excessive chewing may begin, not only with household objects, but dogs may also begin to chew on their own bodies.
-Inappropriate urination, defecation and gland expression is a common side effect of released stress hormones.
+Inappropriate urination, defecation and gland expression or other destructive behavior such as constant licking is a common side effect of released stress hormones.
 Stress can also cause a weakened immune system within our dogs.
 For dogs with compromised immune systems, stress can exacerbate any pre-existing health issues.